WaldenRUC/UFO/README.md

 ## Introduction
 Official implementation of our proposed unified and flexible factuality evaluation pipeline.

+For demonstration, we show 10 samples for each dataset and source LLMs in the directory `output/`.

 ## Getting Started

 You can set up all libraries and dependencies by: